FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

-Here's more about the properties of the `fusionauth` object in the `configs` object:
+Here's more information about the properties of the `fusionauth` object in the `configs` object:

 * `issuer` is the URL for the FusionAuth server.
 * `clientId` is the ID that we grabbed from the FusionAuth dashboard.
 * `redirectURL` is the URL that we set up before, with a callback path defined by the react native app auth library.

+Make sure you update the `issuer` and `clientId` keys in this object with your configuration values.

 We also add any additional parameters we need to pass (none, in this case), as well as scopes to request.
-In this case, we're requesting `offline_access` as that will return a `refresh_token`, which can be used to request additional access tokens.
+We're requesting the `offline_access` scope as that will return a `refresh_token`, which can be used to request additional access tokens.

-Next, create a default auth state in order to handle the response from server, as shown in the code snippet below:
+Then, create a default auth state in order to handle the response from the server, as shown in the code snippet below:

 ```javascript
 //...